voxpupuli/puppet-misp/README.md

 * `default_high_group`- In some cases root permissions are need in the installation, this group will be used in those cases.
 By default apache.
 * `uuid` - The MISP instance UUID.
 This UUID is used to identify this instance.
 By default set to 0.
+* `manage_python` - Whether to manage python or not.
+Please note that python dev needs to be present in order to be able to install some of the MISP dependencies.
 * `pymisp_rpm` - Boolean to indicate if pymisp should be installed or not (The RPM needs to be available for the machine).
 By default is set to false.
 * `lief` - Boolean to indicate if lief should be installed or not (The RPM needs to be available for the machine).
 By default is set to false.
 * `lief_package_name` - String containing the package name for lief.